 Caddo Magnet’s drama students have been active in ITS for many years traveling yearly to State and National Festivals.
 For the last 10 years, yearly each of our graduating theatre students average $750,000 in college scholarship offers.

 Our alumni have graduated from The University of Oklahoma, Howard University, Texas Christian University and prestigious conservatories like CAP 21; The Academy of Dramatic Arts in both Los Angeles and NYC and The New York Academy of Dramatic Arts, to name a few.

 Some of these alumni have gone on to graduate from Law School (11 and counting) and have successful law careers while others have taken the plunge and are working actors in Los Angeles, NYC, Chicago, Atlanta, Washington, D. C. and Dallas.

 We train our students to be successful in the the world and especially the world of the ARTS.

 Stephen Bailey Is in the movie “Pitch Perfect” opening this weekend.
 It was filmed on the LSU campus while he was working in the scenery shop.
 He got a small role as one of the members of the boy group the girl’s are competing against.
 He has his BA from LSU and is living in Los Angles now.
 He has worked professionally in theater in Florida as well.
 I know he got his SAG card and an agent.

-Kait Stinchcomb – General manager at Berkshire Theatre Group, Massachusetts
+Kait Stinchcomb Stage Manager, Berkshire Theatre Group, Conn.

 CLASS OF 2009